 Cap off a day touring the Franz Josef Glacier with a soak in the Glacier Hot Pools.
 The pools are fed by the waters from the Franz Josef Glacier, and you can use one of the three warm pools or get a private pool.

-Where to stay: Franz Josef is a small enough town that precise location won’t make too much of a difference (you’ll be close to everything no matter where you are).
+Where to stay: Franz Josef is a small enough town that the precise location won’t make too much of a difference (you’ll be close to everything no matter where you are).
 Consider the Aspen Court Franz Josef, which has received some of the best ratings in the area.

 Aoraki Mount Cook National Park